aniubom/BI-demo/docs/04_dashboard-design.md

 ## Sample User Story: View high-level portfolio metrics

-As a Product Manager
+As a Product Manager,
-I want to be able to view a snapshot of active policies, average premium, and policy duration So that I can Identify trends without exporting from Excel
+I want to be able to view a snapshot of active policies, average premium, and policy duration, So that I can Identify trends without exporting from Excel.

 **Acceptance Criteria: Display top-level KPIs and premium trends**